-Exams: The final exam will be on Thursday, June 25, from 9:00am to noon.
-The midterm exams are during class on Friday, May 29 and Friday, June 12.
-Make sure you can attend these exams before enrolling in the course.
+Exams: The final exam will be on Thursday, Dec.
+15, 9:00am-12:00pm.
+The midterm exams are during class on Wednesday, Oct.
+5 and Monday, Nov.
+21. Make sure you can attend these exams before enrolling in the course.

 Homework: Working in groups on homework and to study is encouraged.
 However, your submitted homework must be written up individually, in your own words, and without consulting anyone else's written solutions.
+Additional problems and other material can be found following Sakai \rightarrow MATH.353.F16 \rightarrow Resources \rightarrow Documents \rightarrow ...

-Homework is due at the beginning of class on Tuesdays and Fridays.
+Homework is due at the beginning of class on Mondays.
 Late homework will not be accepted, though the lowest score will be dropped.
 Duke policies apply in cases of illness, personal emergency, varsity athletic participation, or religious observance, and in such cases you are expected to inform me as early as possible.